AliManjotho/BIT-Thesis-Latex/README.md

 6. Download and install TeXstudio
 7. Download this repository Code > Download Zip
 8. Extract the downloaded archieve
-9. Open main.tex and Run
+9. Open thesis.tex and Run

 > [!NOTE]